-Question from Danny: I recently bought a Dell desktop computer and it’s driving me crazy.
+Question from Danny: I recently bought my first Windows PC after using nothing but Macs for years, and something is driving me crazy.

 My question is how do I disable those annoying User Account Control pop-ups?